ellerywuyn/mp3/README.md

 ### Edge Types

 1. **Connection Edge** (User -> User)
+   - Types: Friend, Colleague, Classmate, Professional
-   - Properties: ConnectedSince, ConnectionType (e.g., friend, colleague, classmate, professional)
+   - Properties: ConnectedSince
    - Rationale: Connects users to users, indicating when the connect was made and the type of connection.

 3. **Post Creation Edge** (User -> Post)